Updated May 10, 2023

 When you execute an SQL statement, the system generates a temporary workspace in the memory known as the cursor.
 A cursor holds a set of rows known as an Active set.

 1. Implicit Cursors

-- Auto-created by Oracle when SQL is executed if there is no explicit cursor used.
+- Oracle automatically creates a cursor when executing SQL if no explicit cursor is specified.

 - Users or programmers cannot control the information or programs in it

 - Associated with INSERT, UPDATE, and DELETE types of DML operation statements